Using an AWS S3 Bucket with a CDN

 1. S3 Bucket Endpoint

-This is the base URL for accessing your entire S3 bucket.
+This is the base URL for your entire bucket, the root location everything else in the bucket sits under.

 Format: http://[bucket_name].s3.amazonaws.com/